Black Motion: History

-Their debut album Talking to the Drums was released in 2011.
+Their debut studio album Talking to the Drums was released in 2011.
+Produced by Smol and Murdah Bongz resulted to house record incorporated deep house, tribal house, tech house elements.
+It earned their first nominations for Best Dance Album, Best Group Album, Best Newcomer at the 2011 Metro FM Music Awards.

+Aquarian Drums was released on December 10, 2012.

 Their third studio album Fortune Teller was released in 2014.
 The album was certified gold in South Africa.
 At the 21st ceremony of South African Music Awards Fortune Teller won Best Dance Album.
 In 2016, they signed a record deal with Sony and began working on their fourth studio album.
 Ya Badimo was released on October 28, 2016, worldwide.
 The album won Best Dance Album at 23rd ceremony of South African Music Awards and was certified platinum by the Recording Industry of South Africa (RiSA).
-In early February 2017, they partnered with Ballantine Scotch Whisky on music campaign titled The Ballantine’s Beat of Africa.
+In early February 2017, they partnered with Ballantine Scotch Whisky on music campaign titled The Ballantine's Beat of Africa.

 On September 21, 2018, they released a single "Joy Joy" featuring Brenden Praise.
 The song was certified platinum in South Africa.

 Their fifth studio album Moya Wa Taola was released on October 5, 2018.
 It was nominated for Album of the Year and won Duo/Group of the Year, Best Dance Album at the 25th South African Music Awards.

 Towards the end of 2019, they announced "Everything" featuring South African singer Afrotraction and trumpeter Mo-T. The song was released on November 15, 2020.

 In early February 2020, they made collaboration on "Uwrongo" with Prince Kaybee, Shimza and Ami Faku.
 The song debuted no #1 on Radiomonitor Charts and was certified gold in South Africa.
-In May 2020, they announced "Don't Let Me Go" featuring Djeff, Malehloka and Miss P via instagram.
+In May 2020, they announced "Don't Let Me Go" featuring Djeff, Malehloka and Miss P via Instagram.
 The song was released on May 15, 2020.